-Oman Country Guide
+Oman Expat Health Insurance Guide

 Today, unlike its brash, shiny neighbour The United Arab Emirates, Oman generally has a far more traditional feel.
 Here one can experience ancient architecture, sleepy towns and markets that have barely changed in centuries.
-Travellers have commented that Oman is what the Arab world used to look like, before the sudden influx of cash; a place of peace, character and jaw dropping scenery.
+Travellers have commented that Oman is what the Arab world used to look like, before the sudden influx of cash; a place of peace, character and jaw-dropping scenery.

 Juxtaposed against the traditional Muslim culture of Oman are all the mod cons and the modern outlook that one might expect from an oil-rich nation.
 Indeed, it has been argued that Oman’s cultural outlook is rather more advanced than many other Middle Eastern countries, with women receiving far more rights than many of their neighbours.